Skip to main content

 The data is fragmented across a massive digital universe and written in hundreds of different languages.
 Analysts must have the ability to exploit that data in a timely, efficient manner using AI/ML enabled tools or risk losing potentially game-changing insights to the endless digital noise that surrounds what matters most.
 The efficiency and effectiveness PAI tools enable can save time, money, and resources in dramatic fashion for the U.S. government, in particular.

-Insight #3: Education is Critical
+Insight #3: Education is critical

 The private technology sector needs to do more to coach government leadership to be as aggressive as possible with implementing far-reaching policy related to adopting open-source intelligence (OSINT) and PAI as important components within our information gathering mechanisms.